Student Organization Guidebook

 - Contracting for Speakers/Performers: Staff in the Department of Campus Involvement will assist student organizations in drafting the appropriate paperwork to create contracts for speakers and performers.
-Stop by the Department of Campus Involvement Resource Desk, across from AMC 139, or make an appointment with one of the staff members by emailing firstname.lastname@example.org or calling 320-308-2205.
+Stop by the Department of Campus Involvement Front Desk, or make an appointment with one of the staff members by emailing firstname.lastname@example.org or calling 320-308-2205.

 - Consultation: Department of Campus Involvement staff are available for 1-1 consultations about any issue/question/concern/advice that student organizations need.
 Make an appointment by contacting the Department of Campus Involvement staff at email@example.com, 320-308-2205, or stop by the Campus Involvement Resource Desk across from AMC 139.